polkadot-developers/polkadot-docs/develop/parachain-devs/runtime-development/FRAME/frame-overview.md

 ![](/images/develop/parachain-devs/runtime-development/FRAME/frame-overview/frame-overview-1.webp)

+All transactions sent to the runtime are handled by the `frame_executive` pallet, which dispatches them to the appropriate pallet for execution.
+These runtime modules contain the logic for specific blockchain features.
+The `frame_system` module provides core functions, while `frame_support` libraries offer useful tools to simplify pallet development.
+Together, these components form the backbone of a FRAME-based blockchain's runtime.

 ### Pallets

 Pallets are modular components within the FRAME ecosystem that encapsulate specific blockchain functionalities.
 These modules offer customizable business logic for various use cases and features that can be integrated into a runtime.